kushagras508/Project--Yatra-Travels/Yatra Travels/README.md

 # Tours and Travels website
 <img src="images/Yatra-home.png"/>

-### *A Website about Indian tourist attaractions, that contains Information about famous attractions, Restaurants, Booking, Prices and more.*
+### *A Website about Indian tourist destinations, that contains Information about famous attractions, Restaurants, Booking, Prices and more.*

 ## Online hosting link